VOICES IN THE FIELD

 CELEBRATING THREE YEARS OF FORWARD, AND BEYOND

 Forecast is proud to celebrate two years since the launch of FORWARD, our digital publication and conversation series highlighting how artists are partnering with communities to tackle the vital issues of our time.

 After two years of five issues and six panel discussions helmed by five guest editors, seven featured essayists, and four guest curators—all uplifting the creative solutions of dozens of artists to a consistent audience of more than 3,000—we are just getting started.

 We continue updating these live publications with content that remains relevant as long as we are collectively solving these critical community issues.
 From public health, transportation, and community safety, to sustainable design in Indian Country, housing, and much more on the horizon, we hope you’ll continue enjoying and sharing these thoughtful solutions to civic challenges we face together.

-Stay tuned for the next issue focused on the intersection of public art and climate, which is slated for release in Spring 2023.
+Stay tuned for the next issue focused on the intersection of public art and climate, which is slated for release in fall of 2023.

 FORWARD voices from Issues 1-5.
 Top row: Karen Olson, Dr. Mindy Fullilove, Ben Stone, Charles T. Brown; Row 2: Tricia Heuring, Mallory Rukhsana Nezam, Andrea Jenkins, Dr. André de Quadros, Amina Cooper; Row 3: Dr. Meghan Venable-Thomas, Joseph Kunkel, Jeremy Liu, Mary V. Bordeaux, Lynn M. Cuny; Row 4: Paul Singh, Dr. Lisa Yun Lee, Tiff Beatty, Scott Oshima, Jessica Mehta.